 Mark Grover is a product manager at Lyft.
 Mark is a committer on Apache Bigtop, a committer and PPMC member on Apache Spot (incubating), and a committer and PMC member on Apache Sentry.
 He has also contributed to a number of open source projects, including Apache Hadoop, Apache Hive, Apache Sqoop, and Apache Flume.
 He is a coauthor of Hadoop Application Architectures and wrote a section in Programming Hive.
 Mark is a sought-after speaker on topics related to big data.
 He occasionally blogs on topics related to technology.

-Tao Feng is a software engineer for data platform at lyft working on data products.
-Tao is a committer and PMC on Apache Airflow.
-Previously, Tao worked at Linkedin and oracle on data infrastructure, tooling and performance.
+Tao Feng is a software engineer on the data platform team at Lyft.
+Tao is a committer and PMC member on Apache Airflow.
+Previously, Tao worked on data infrastructure, tooling and performance at LinkedIn and Oracle.

 Help us make this conference the best it can be for you.
 Have questions you'd like this speaker to address?
 Suggestions for issues that deserve extra attention?
 Feedback that you'd like to share with the speaker and other attendees?